scottdware/junos-slax-vpn/README.md

 ## Usage ##

-There are few ways that you can run this script.
-One option is to upload it to the device, and run it from
+There are few ways that you can run this script:

-there:
+* Copy/upload the file to the device:
     `scp vpn.slax user@device:/var/db/scripts/op/`

-Once it is uploaded, you can run the following command from _*operational*_ mode:
+* Run the script from the local file system, in *_operational_* mode:
     `op url /var/db/scripts/op/vpn.slax`

-You can also enter in the following configuration:
+* Configure the script so it can be run by using it's name:
     `set system scripts op file vpn.slax`

+    Then in *_operationa_* mode, run:
-...then you can just run `op vpn` from _*operational*_ mode.
+    `op vpn`

-Another way is to run the script remotely, calling it via sftp, ftp, etc.

-`op url sftp://user:password@device/path/to/vpn.slax`

 [1]: http://code.google.com/p/libslax   "SLAX"